|Tuesday, 10 March 2009 23:18|

 (Floats will not START throwing until they cross LAKE ST. at the beginning - they will NOT throw while lined up on Clyde Fant, waiting for the parade to start ... so, don't go to the float staging area on Clyde Fant!
 The parade ENDS just before Preston St. Don't expect anything at or after this intersection .. the parade has ended ... if you are here, you will have missed it!)

 NEVER: Throw anything back at the float.
 If you don't like what you have, give it to that kid next to you (that you've been stepping on)!
-(We're giving, and not expecting to receive.
-Our hands are full and we're not looking!)
+We're giving, and not expecting to receive.
+Our hands are full and we're not looking!
+We don't want you to get hurt and we don't want to get hurt.
+(It is a violation of law to throw anything at a float!
+Using 'silly string' is a violation of law!)

 DON'T: New trees have been planted in the median along Clyde Fant Parkway.
-Please DON'T attempt to park you car near one of these new little trees.
+P (lease DON'T attempt to park your car near one of these new little trees.)

 ALWAYS: Bring a lawn chair, a sandwich (or more), and an ice chest ... make a day of it.
 Respect others ...
 Obey the law ..HAVE FUN!! ...
 Take time to notice the ART - WORK that we've put into creating each float.
 (They are done by each individual float's riders and members.) (and think about joining us as a member!)